MartinThoma/flitz/docs/meta/acceptance_criteria.md

    returns a Config object.
 Load the configuration from "~/.flitz.yml", if it exists.
 The class should have a single value "font_size: int" with a default of 14.
+9. Pressing F2 when a file/folder is selected lets the user rename that object.